kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

         name: mongodb-init-script
 ```

-In the above example, KubeDB operator will launch a Job to execute all js script of `mongodb-init-script` in alphabetical order once StatefulSet pods are running.
+In the above example, KubeDB operator will launch a Job to execute all js script of `mongodb-init-script` in alphabetical order once PetSet pods are running.
 For more details tutorial on how to initialize from script, please visit [here](/docs/guides/mongodb/initialization/using-script.md).

 These are the fields of `spec.init` which you can make use of :
 - `spec.init.initialized` indicating that this database has been initialized or not. `false` by default.